 Frequently Asked Questions

-To support the initiatives of Registered Student Organizations (RSOs), Vanderbilt can establish an account for the RSO called a “center”.
+To support the initiatives of Registered Student Organizations (RSOs), Vanderbilt can establish an account for the RSO called a task number.
 Funds in the organization centers are available for use by the organization, subject to University policies and procedures.
-Information about using the center is outlined through the FAQ’s below.

 FREQUENTLY ASKED QUESTIONS